ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 the label-version pair is not removed or obscured by the Transparency Log before the label owner has had an opportunity to detect it.

-However, if a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, they are not required to monitor it afterwards.
+If a user looks up a label and finds that the first log entry containing the label-version pair is either a distinguished log entry or to the left of any distinguished log entry, they are not required to monitor it afterwards.
 The only state that would be retained from the query would be the tree head, as discussed in {{updating-views-of-the-tree}}.

-"Regular" monitoring SHOULD be performed at least as frequently as the RMW and MUST (if at all possible) happen more frequently than the log entry maximum lifetime.
+"Regular" monitoring SHOULD be performed at least as frequently as the RMW and MUST, if at all possible, happen more frequently than the log entry maximum lifetime.

 ## Distinguished Log Entries